nedarb/omni-launcher/README.md

 ## Controlling the interface

-### Opening Omni
+### Opening Flash

-To open Omni, simply press `⌘+K` on Mac or `Ctrl+K` on Windows.
+To open Flash, simply press `⌘+K` on Mac or `Ctrl+K` on Windows.
 You can configure a custom shortcut by going to chrome://extensions/shortcuts.

 You can also click on the extension icon in the toolbar to toggle it.

-### Closing Omni
+### Closing Flash

-To close Omni you can press `Esc`, click on the background, or press the extension icon.
+To close Flash you can press `Esc`, click on the background, or press the extension icon.

 ### Switching between dark and light mode

-The dark and light theme in Omni is tied to your system's theme.
+The dark and light theme in Flash is tied to your system's theme.

 On Mac you can change the theme by clicking on the Apple menu (on the top left), opening the System preferences, going into the General section, and then choosing between dark, light, or auto.